coderefinery/reproducible-research/_episodes/03-workflow-management.md

   Snakemake will
   check to see if the dependencies exist and, if not, will check if rules are defined that will create them and invoke those first.
-- An example of a rule that has no actions - used only to trigger the build of its dependencies if needed
+- An example of a rule that has no actions - used only to trigger the build of its dependencies if needed.
 - Dependencies must form a directed acyclic graph (DAG) - cyclic dependencies will not work

 #### Cleaning up